PRIYANSHUSINGH2003/Tasks-Manager/README.markdown

 ## Next Steps

-- **Frontend**: Add pagination, search, optimistic updates, and component tests.
+- **Frontend**: Implement pagination, search, optimistic updates, and component tests.
-- **Backend**: Implement authentication, pagination, filtering, CORS, and Dockerization.
+- **Backend**: Add authentication, pagination, filtering, CORS, and Dockerization.
 - **Deployment**: Containerize with Docker Compose or deploy to a PaaS.

 ## Assumptions

 - SQLite is sufficient for the assessment; a production app might use PostgreSQL.
-- No authentication is implemented, as it wasn’t specified.
+- Authentication was not implemented, as it wasn’t specified.
 - Basic styling is used for clarity; a production app would include a design system (e.g., Tailwind CSS).

 ## Video Walkthrough